anasty17/mirror-leech-telegram-bot/README.md

 - `MULTI_SEARCH_URL`: Check `drive_folder` setup [here](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#multi-search-ids).
 Write **drive_folder** file [here](https://gist.github.com/).
 Open the raw file of that gist, it's URL will be your required variable.
 Should be in this form after removing commit id: https://gist.githubusercontent.com/username/gist-id/raw/drive_folder
 - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 - `NETRC_URL`: To create .netrc file contains authentication for aria2c and yt-dlp.
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. **NOTE**: After editing .nterc you need to restart the docker or if deployed on heroku so restart dyno in case your edits related to aria2c authentication.
-  - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork else you can add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root.
+  - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork.
+If deploying using cli or private fork you can leave these variables empty add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root but you can't update them without rebuild OR simply leave all above variables and use private UPSTREAM_REPO.
-- `DATABASE_URL`: Your Database URL.
+- `DATABASE_URL`: (NOT RECOMMENDED FOR NOW) Your Database URL.
 See [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database (**NOTE**: If you use database you can save your Sudo ID permanently).
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id (not username) of groups/users you want to authorize.
 Separate them with space, Examples: `-0123456789 -1122334455 6915401739`.
 - `SUDO_USERS`: Fill user_id (not username) of users whom you want to give sudo permission.
 Separate them with space, Examples: `0123456789 1122334455 6915401739` (**NOTE**: If you want to save Sudo ID permanently without database, you must fill your Sudo Id here).
 - `IS_TEAM_DRIVE`: Set to `False` or leave it empty to get public google drive links else `True` so only who have access to your Folder/TeamDrive can open the links. `Bool`